nf-core/eager/docs/usage.md

-  - You should provide a small decoy reference genome with pre-made indices, e.g. the human mtDNA or phiX genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actual need a reference genome for any downstream analyses.
+  - You should provide a small decoy reference genome with pre-made indices, e.g. the human mtDNA or phiX genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actually need a reference genome for any downstream analyses.
 - nf-core/eager will only merge multiple _lanes_ of sequencing runs with the same single-end or paired-end configuration